 Comment

 “Speech made by public employees in their official capacity is not insulated from employer discipline by the First Amendment but speech made in their private capacity as a citizen is.”
 Brandon v.
-Maricopa County, 849 F.3d 837, 843 (9th Cir.
+Maricopa Cnty., 849 F.3d 837, 843 (9th Cir.
 2017) (citing Garcetti v.
 Ceballos, 547 U.S. 410, 421 (2006)); see also Kennedy v.
 Bremerton Sch.
 Dist., 597 U.S. 507, 527 (2022) (“If a public employee speaks ‘pursuant to [his or her] official duties,’ this Court has said the Free Speech Clause generally will not shield the individual from an employer’s control and discipline . . . .”).
 The Ninth Circuit has described the inquiry into whether the employee’s speech is protected as “fact-intensive” and explained that “no single formulation of factors can encompass the full set of inquiries relevant to determining the scope of a plaintiff’s job duties.”
 Dahlia v.
 Rodriguez, 735 F.3d 1060, 1074-76 (9th Cir.
 2013) (en banc); see also Lindke v.
-Freed, 601 U.S. 187, 203 (2024) (noting that, in the context of analyzing whether a public official’s social media activity is speech pursuant to their official duties or in their personal capacity, the court ought to engage in a fact-specific undertaking in which each post’s “content and function are the most important considerations”).
+Freed, 601 U.S. 187, 203 (2024) (noting that, in the context of analyzing whether a public official’s social media activity is speech pursuant to their official duties or in their personal capacity, a court ought to engage in a fact-specific undertaking in which each post’s “content and function are the most important considerations”).
 For a discussion of “guiding principles for undertaking the practical factual inquiry,” see Brandon, 849 F.3d at 843 (citing Dahlia, 735 F.3d at 1074-76); see also Kennedy, 597 U.S. at 528 (describing Garcetti and explaining that the prosecutor’s memorandum at issue in that case was government speech because it was speech the government itself had commissioned or created and speech the employee was expected to deliver in the course of carrying out his job).

 In Kennedy v.
-Bremerton School District, the Supreme Court held that a public high school football coach spoke not as a public employee, but as a private citizen, when he decided “to persist in praying quietly without his players after three games in October 2015,” 597 U.S. at 508, which were “the three prayers that resulted in his suspension,” id. at 2424.
+Bremerton School District, the Supreme Court held that a public high school football coach spoke not as a public employee, but as a private citizen, when he decided “to persist in praying quietly without his players after three games in October 2015,” 597 U.S. at 525-26, which were “the three prayers that resulted in his suspension,” id. at 2424.
 The Supreme Court explained: